Flushing Neighborhood Review - Queens Moving Guide

 |Bus||Q12, Q13, Q15, Q15A, Q16, Q17, Q20A, Q20B, Q26, Q27, Q28, Q44 SBS, Q48, Q58|

-If you want a quick bite of authentic Xi'an-style Chinese food stop by Xi'an Famous Foodsoff of Main Street and 41st Ave.
+If you want a quick bite of authentic Xi'an-style Chinese food, stop by Xi'an Famous Foods off Main Street and 41st Ave.
 This is just one of their many locations in NYC.

-If your appetite for dumplings is still not satiated, head over to White Bear for a spicy variety along with other Chinese classics.
+If your appetite for dumplings is still not satiated, head over to White Bear for a spicy variety and other Chinese classics.

-With much of the Korean joints being very traditional and excellent, for a different flavor try The COOP.
-This late-night gastropub offers fusion-style Korean with great afterhours food and amazing drinks!
+This late-night gastropub offers fusion-style Korean with great after-hours food and amazing drinks!

 Public & Charter Schools